hrt/Bilger/README.md

 Run ```make``` within the root directory.

 ### How to use
-Input to the program a series of 72 alphabetical characters follow by a non alphabetical characters to represent the board state.
+Input to the program a series of 72 alphabetical characters followed by the water level and search depth.

 For example if you choose to let A, B, C, D and E be different coloured pieces in this given board